Grow Green, Live Serene.

 Common Mistakes to Avoid

-When working with white walls trim, it’s important to avoid some common mistakes.
+When working with white walls and trim, it’s important to avoid some common mistakes.
 One of the biggest errors is choosing trim that doesn’t complement the undertones of the walls.
 Mismatched undertones can result in a jarring contrast that disrupts the room’s harmony.
 Additionally, failing to account for lighting changes throughout the day can lead to unexpected results.
-Choosing the wrong finish for your trim can also be problematic: glossy finishes show imperfections, while matte finishes might not provide enough contrast.
-Overcomplicating the room with too many decorative elements can also detract from the clean, minimalistic aesthetic that white walls trim offers.
-Simplicity is key to ensuring the space feels balanced and cohesive.

 Conclusion: